ljz525/visual_classifier/README.md

 # visual_classifier
-an interface to help users do classifications more easily
+an interface to help users do visual classifications more easily